 We advise that you install grab rails around your bath or shower and beside your toilet, so that you can sit down and stand back up with ease after using the bathroom.

 2. Install a Shower Seat

 Some older people may struggle to stand for long periods of time due to balance and muscle problems.
 For this reason, taking a shower can become a pain.
 Shower chairs are a great solution to this problem.

 By installing a shower seat you can enjoy all the benefits of the shower, without having to stay standing up throughout.
 A shower seat provides you with stability and a place to rest at the same time.

 When purchasing a shower seat you should ensure that the legs have rubber tips, as these will provide non-slip grip.
 Ensure that you use the grab rails previously mentioned in this article to help you get up from your shower seat.

 3. Buy a Rubber Bath Mat

 A slippery bath tub can cause problems for people of all ages, but the risk of a fall increases with age.
 There is a simple way to make getting in and out the bath tub easier, and that is by having a rubber bath mat.

 Rubber shower mats are also now available for those who have a separate shower cubicle.

 4. Install a Walk-In Bath

 We know that a rubber bath mat can reduce the risk of slipping whilst getting in and out of the bath.
 However, some older people can struggle with climbing over the side of the bath and sitting down in the tub.

 A walk-in bath tub removes this issue.
-These baths feature a door within the sidewall, which allow you to simply walk into your bath tub.
+These baths feature a door within the sidewall, which allows you to simply walk into your bath tub.
 There is no need to climb over the side of the bath anymore.
 Most models have a small step of around four or five inches as you walk through the door.

 5. Wear your MyAmie Pendant